 The Earliest Stoves

 In the 1700s, German immigrants introduced “stoves” called Five Plates or Jamb.
 Widely used in the U.S., they were set into the wall and fired from a fireplace in an adjoining room.
 While primitive by today’s standards, they emitted more heat and produced less smoke than the open fireplaces of the times.
-So they were an improvement.
 Later that century, the famous American patriot Benjamin Franklin invented the Franklin Stove – a major innovation in wood stove history.
 It offered better ventilation, had a convection chamber, and because it was made of cast iron, it radiated heat long after the fire went out.
-His design was further improved by another American, David Ritterhouse, who added a stovepipe shaped like an L to vent air to the chimney.
+His design was further improved by another American, David Rittenhouse, who added a stovepipe shaped like an L to vent air to the chimney.

 The Next Century